hoodsr/hoodsr.github.io/_portfolio/birdseyeview.md

   - url: birds-eye-slides-6.png
     image_path:  birds-eye-slides-6-th.png
     alt: "Swearingen results w/o ORB-SLAM"
+    title: "Shows the pose of the UAV in pink and the UGV in blue"
 ---

 {% include gallery caption="Photos of results and of the robots in action." %}